 Case study #1: English-language website for Bodegas Tierra Savia

-The translation implemented slight cultural adaptations to help non-local visitors get a grasp of the unique terroir.
-With just enough tech speak to inform but not overwhelm, we communicated the earthy wisdom and piqued the right interest.
+The translation adapted the Spanish-language text (originally designed for domestic tourism) in subtle ways to help non-local visitors get a grasp of the unique project and yet maintain Tierra Savia's own voice.
+With just enough tech speak to inform but not overwhelm, and a smidge of bridge-building between the way English- and Spanish-speaking cultures approach wine, we communicated Tierra Savia's earthy wisdom.

-Click on the link to check out the translation in situ.
+Click on this link to check out the translation in situ.

 Case study #2: English-language version of a pressbook for Producciones Anafilaxis

-To present their film to their international market, Producciones Anafilaxis needed to explain the complex philosophy behind their experimental creation.
+To present their film on their international market, Producciones Anafilaxis needed to explain the complex philosophy behind their experimental creation.

 Case study #3: Subtitles for recorded webinars for föra forest technologies

-föra brought together forestry management professionals from across the sector with their webinars, and now they wanted to expand access to the critical conversation about changes in their industry.
+föra brought together forestry management professionals in webinars, and now they wanted to expand access to their conversations about changes in their industry.

-Like in every profession, environmental experts use very specific language to talk about their precise scientific occupation.
-The subtitling team worked together with föra to weave the right technical terms into natural impromptu speech to accurately characterise not only what was said, but the way it was said, jokes and all.
+Like in every profession, environmental experts use very specific language to talk about their precise science.
+The subtitling team I led worked together to weave the right technical terms into natural speech.
+That's how you accurately convey not only what was said, but the tone and cultural references, jokes and all.

 Watch a webinar with the English captions on YouTube.